GMH-Code/JS7z/README.md

 When sent from an efficiently configured web server, JS7z uses approximately 550KB when compressed in GZip format, or about 450KB in Brotli.

-The supplied version of 7-Zip is currently **24.07**.
+The supplied version of 7-Zip is currently **24.08**.
 It is ported with help from Emscripten.

 Downloading Pre-Built Distributions
 -----------------------------------

 The latest pre-built versions can be downloaded here: https://github.com/GMH-Code/JS7z/releases

-There are four variants available:
+There are four main variants available:

 - Multi-threaded: `[MT]`
 - Multi-threaded with extended file system functionality: `[MT+FS]`